shravika66/Decision-Tree-Algorithm/README.md

 ```

 **Converting to classification problem**

 To convert the following dataset into classification problem, we must check for the presence of null values.This returns the binary value (true/false).
 ```
 red_wine.isnull()
 ```

-To check the sum of null values present
+To check the sum of null values present:
 ```
 red_wine.isnull().sum()
 ```
 It will be easier to convert the given dataset in the presence of zero null values.

 To find the effectiveness of the problem,let us initialize the criteria as 'goodquality' where a particular wine will be effective if its quality is reater than or equal to 6
 ```